susautw/fancy_descriptors/fancy/descriptor/README.md

 # fancy-descriptors
-This package add a callable descriptor called method descriptor which can apply on methods.
+This package adds a callable descriptor called method descriptor which can apply to methods.

 # Usage
 ### a simplest example: